-- Facilitate a whole-trust approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the CEO and the Head Teachers to account for its implementation. - Appoint a Trustee with responsibility for safeguarding to monitor the effectiveness of the policy in conjunction with the standards and effectiveness committee. - Ensure there is an appointed governor on each school's Local Governing Body to monitor the effectiveness of the implementation of this policy at individual school level.
+- Facilitate a whole-trust approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the CEO and the Head Teachers to account for its implementation.

+- Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+This includes: - Making sure that the leadership team and staff in each school are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards - Appoint a Trustee with responsibility for safeguarding to monitor the effectiveness of the policy in conjunction with the standards and effectiveness committee. - Ensure there is an appointed governor on each school's Local Governing Body to monitor the effectiveness of the implementation of this policy at individual school level.